 Graduate students select courses from among the department's advanced offerings in these areas.
 Active department seminar and workshop series complement formal classroom instruction.
 In addition, nearly all students work as graduate research assistants on projects with individual faculty members.
 Faculty and students carry out research in virtually every region of the globe, with Latin America, Southeast Asia, and sub-Saharan Africa as the areas of strongest geographical concentration.
-More details on the structure of the graduate programs can be found in the department's graduate student handbooks.

-Department faculty are affiliated with a broad range of institutes and centers across the campus, including the Gaylord Nelson Institute for Environmental Studies, the Center for Integrated Agricultural Systems, the University Center for Cooperatives, the Renk Agribusiness Institute, Center for Community Economic Development, and the area studies programs.
+Department faculty are affiliated with a broad range of institutes and centers across the campus, including the Gaylord Nelson Institute for Environmental Studies, the Center for Integrated Agricultural Systems, the University Center for Cooperatives, the Renk Agribusiness Institute, Center for Community Economic Development, and the international area studies programs.
 Each program has its own rich intellectual life of seminars and other activities.